its1louder/funtoo-its1louder/README.rst

 Skeleton Overlay
 ================

+This overlay is from so and so funtoo user. (its1louder)

 This is a "skeleton" overlay -- an empty overlay to use as the starting point for collaborating with Funtoo Linux.
 To start using the overlay, perform the following steps: